rpgreview/papersandpaychecks/cow-orkers.md

 > "A language is a dialect with an army and navy"
 > -- popularised by Max Weinreich

 In the core rules the language skill is treated as a knowledge skill with required specialisations, with the comment "closely related languages will have a close default with each other".
 There is, however, no rules for this degree of specialisation or the modifications for closely related languages.

 As one of many lapses into a degree of hard-nosed simulationism that is a feature of *Papers & Paychecks* the following can be used to represent the distance from the specific language skill.
 Note as the quote indicates that there is no hard rule on what constitutes differentiates a dialect and a language, rather they represent a continuum which is abstracted here.

 A *dialect* (very high degree of mutual intelligibility, regional differences, status or subculture keywords etc) has a -1 modifier.
 An example would be Low and High German.
 When a character learns a language they may optionally select a dialect of that language that they have specialised in.

 A *sister* language (substantial degree of mutual intelligibility, but considered separate languages) has a -2 modifier.
-An example would be Dutch and Afrikaans.
+For example, Afrikaans and Dutch.

 A *related* language (medium degree of mutual intelligibility, a branch of the same language family), has a -4 modifier.
-An example would be French and Italian, which are both Romance languages.
+An example would be French and Spanish, which are both Romance languages.
 Related languages are grouped as subdivisions of the wider extended language family (e.g., Indo-European would include Indo-Iranian, Germanic, Hellenic, Celtic, Balto-Slavic, Romance, etc)

 A *distantly related* language (very low degree of mutual intelligibility, part of the same extended family group), has a -8 modifier.
 An example would be Spanish and Russian.
 Extended language families include Sino-Tibetan, Indo-European, Afro-Asiatic, Japonic, Austronesian)

 Between *unrelated* languages (no degree of mutual intelligibility, different language family) linguistic communication is not possible.
 Try charades.

+Note that depending on the complexity of a language and cultural exposure mutual intelligibility can vary in direction ("asymmetric intelligibility").
+For example, For a Dutch speaker, Afrikaans would count as a dialect with a -1 modifier, however for an Afrikaans speaker, Dutch is a sister language with a -2 modifier.
+This is because Afrikaans has a simpler grammar.
+Likewise, with a greater exposure, a speaker of Scots understands other dialects of English as a dialect, whereas an American in Scotland may initially find it a sister language with a -2 modifier.

+> "The secretar gree’d tae gie me a haund in the airtin o the dreich policie an its pittin intil effect."
+> "The secretary agreed to help me in the direction of the dreary policy and to put it in effect".

+The language continuum can also represent temporal changes.
+For example, Early Modern English (the English of the King James Bible, or Shakespearean English) can be considered a dialect, Middle English (Chaucerian) as a sister language, and Old English (Anglo-Saxon) as a related language.

-List of languages by total number of speakers (primary and additional)
+The following is a list of the top fifteen languages in the world by total number of speakers (first language and additional) and some major default values.

-1	English	Indo-European	Germanic	378.2 million	3743.5 million	1	1.121 billion
-2	Mandarin Chinese (incl.
-Standard Chinese)	Sino-Tibetan	Sinitic	908.7 million	1	198.4 million	5	1.107 billion
-3	Hindi	Indo-European	Indo-Aryan	260 million	4	274.2 million	2	534.2 million
-4	Spanish	Indo-European	Romance	442.3 million	2	70.6 million	9	512.9 million
+English.
+Spoken as a first language of 378 million speakers and as an additional language to 744 million.
+Distantly related to all Indo-European languages, related to all Germanic languages, sister language to Frisian and Scots.
+Dialects include Received Pronounciation, General American, Singlish, Australian-New Zealand English.

+Mandarin.
+Spoken as a first language by 909 million speakers and as an additional language to 197 million.
+Distantly related to all Sino-Tibetan languages, related to all Sinitic languages, sister language to Wu (Shanghainese), Min (Hokkein), Hakka, Gan, Xiang, and Yue (Cantonese).
+Dialects include Beijing Mandarin.

+Hindi.
+Spoken as a first language by 260 million speakers and as an additional language by 247 million.
+Distantly related to all Indo-European languages, related to Indo-Aryan languages, sister language to
+Awadhi and Braj Bhasha.
+Dialects include Urdu (Persianised variant).

+Spanish (Castilian).
+Spoken as a first language by 442 million speakers and as an additional language to 71 million.
+Distantly related to all Indo-European languages, related to all Romance languages, sister language to Portuguese, Catalan, Galacian.
+Dialects include Extremaduran, Leonese, Asturian, Ladino.

+Arabic.

 5	Modern Standard Arabic	Afro-Asiatic	Semitic	0	5	315 million	6	315 million
 6	French	Indo-European	Romance	76.7 million	16	208.1 million	3	284.9 million
 7	Malay (incl.
 Indonesian and Malaysian)	Austronesian	Malayo-Polynesian	77 million (2007)	15	204 million	4	281 million[3]